progga/vm-drupal-elk/README.md

 Notes on Ansible playbooks
 --------------------------
 The playbooks in this repository are very basic and are not at all production-grade.
-You can use them as a basis for writing your own playbooks.
+They are also specific to Debian.
+They may work in Ubuntu, but certainly not in Redhat derived distributions.
+Whatever the case, you can use them as a basis for writing your own playbooks.
 The nature of the playbook syntax means anyone can read them and figure out what is going on.
 That understanding along with the configuration files are the primary take-away from this repository.